marccanby/linguiphyr/paper/paper.md

 sum of these support values across all edges, and minimum edge support is the minimum of these values.

-3. **Character annotations:** The user may select any character and see the most parsimonious annotation(s) of that character's states across the tree (including reconstructed states at internal nodes).
+3. **Character annotations:** The user may select any character and see the most parsimonious annotation(s) of that character's states across the tree (including inferred states at internal nodes).
 This is convenient for studying a character's behavior, and can help a linguist interpret the consequences of particular character codings on phylogeny estimation.
 <!--- For example, when coding the absence of a feature, a linguist has two choices: either code all languages without the feature with the same state (e.g. $0$), or code them all with different states.
 The former choice would suggest the absence of feature as evidence of a clade among those languages without the feature, while the latter would suggest that absence of the feature is not evidence that the languages are related.
 By annotating the states of each choice on proposed trees, the linguist can see the most parsimonious evolution patterns for both codings.--->